trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

   <img src={Auto} style={{width: "500px"}} />
 </div>

-So now the steps could be:

-- Generate a reformat of the discussion question
-- Add formatting directions
-- Generate the post

-You can also probably automate the second step.

 ### Iteration

-After creating an optimal prompt for your discussion question, you still need to iterate on the results that GPT-3 generates.
-This could mean modifying to align with constrains like word count, or producing several results and stitching together concepts from each.
+After crafting an effective prompt for your discussion question, you now need to refine the results GPT-3 generates.
+This may involve adjusting the output to adhere to constraints such as word count, or combining concepts from different generated results.

-A simple approach to iteration is to just generate a bunch.
-You can then go through and get a gist of what concepts GPT-3 picks up on and the overall structure it conforms to.
-You can then **select different outputs and merge them into a single dicsussion response**.
+A simple method for iterating is to generate multiple outputs and review them to gain an understanding of the concepts GPT-3 is utilizing and the structure it adheres to.
+Once the outputs have been evaluated, you can select the most suitable outputs and combine them into a cohesive response.

 Another way to iterate is to start and then **expand step by step**.
-This would require more than one prompt: A starter prompt to write the intitial paragraph or so and then other prompts to expand on what was already written.
+This requires more than one prompt: A starter prompt to write the intitial paragraph or so and then other prompts to expand on what was already written.

 Here is a potential philosophical discussion question: